-Others may have contributed more to Chelsea‘s success over the past 15 years, but Michael Essien deserves to be ranked among the greats of the club.
+Others may have contributed more to Chelsea‘s success in the modern era, but Michael Essien undoubtedly deserves to be ranked among the greats of the club.

 The utility man in football has a curious existence.
 Like a knife, they’re useful, nay essential, to have around, capable of doing a variety of odd jobs.
 They’re beloved by managers for their ability to do just about anything.